ViewComponent/view_component/adr/0003-polymorphic-slot-definitions.md

 Components can currently define slots in two ways:

-1. by specifying a component class (or class name string), or
+1. by specifying a component class (or class name string)
 1. by providing a proc (i.e. lambda) that either returns HTML or a component instance.

 With these options in mind, imagine a scenario in which a component supports rendering one of two possible sub-components in a slot.
 In other words, the user of the component may only fill the slot with one of two (or more) possible kinds of sub-component.